ozgursolak/Fortune-Mine/README.md

 * After booting the app, you can send a get request to **/players/initialize** endpoint in order to initialize the db.
 * This endpoint will create records for player, reward, wallet_reward, upcoming_reward and level_completion_reward tables.Afterwards,
 you will be able to use the endpoints which are serving on **8080** port.

+* The answers of first two questions are located under the resources in the **Q1&Q2.txt** file.